 - 7. Help separate players congregated around the dead-ball spot. - 8.
 Co-ordinate with the other officials to get a ball to the succeeding spot (Mechanic 5.8). - 9.
-In hurry-up situations, when the clock is running, go get the ball wherever it is (unless the Referee or Centre Judge is clearly nearer). - 10.
+In hurry-up situations, when the clock is running, go get the ball wherever it is (unless the Referee or Centre Judge is clearly nearer).
+(See also Mechanic 5.3.10.) - 10.
 If there is a penalty that requires options to be given to one or both captains, get the captain(s) and approach the Referee.
 Listen to the Referee explain the options. - 11.
 While a penalty is being enforced, keep the ball in your hands rather than putting it at the dead-ball spot. - 12.
-If you are spotting the ball: - (a) Take the forward progress from a wing official and place the ball at the succeeding spot.
-Following an incomplete forward pass, penalty, etc., verify that the lateral placement of the ball is correct. - (b) When placing the ball on the ground, place it laces down if there is any risk of it rolling away from its position. - (c) Face the Coverer, not the goal line, when spotting the ball. - (d) Do not delay placing the ball on the ground unless weather conditions are poor and you need to keep the ball dry.
+If you are spotting the ball: - (a) Face the Coverer, not the goal line, when spotting the ball.
+Take the forward progress from the Coverer and place the ball at the succeeding spot.
+Following an incomplete forward pass, penalty, etc., verify that the lateral placement of the ball is correct. ♦ - (b) Place the ball laces down if there is any risk of it rolling away from its position. \